zancap/ARGILES-Database-Management-and-NLP/README.md

 # ARGILES: Database Management and NLP

-Master's degree project: database creation and management, distant and close reading web visualization, NLP analysis for XML.
+Master's degree end-of-semester project: database creation and management, distant and close reading web visualization, NLP analysis for XML.

-Data: middle and high-school students collection of book reviews.
-XML encoded.
+Data: Middle and high-school students collection of book reviews.
+XML encoded commentaries and scanned images of original written texts.

-Goal: automatic generation of reviews for publishers.
+Goals: Automatic generation of reviews for publishers.
+Access to data for researchers.